hank-ehly/get-native.com/docs/pages/05_api.md

 		{
 			"id": 1,
 			"id_str": "1",
-			"answer_text": "This is a test answer",
+			"text": "This is a test answer",
 			"created_at": "Wed Jan 11 04:35:55 +0000 2017",
 			"topic": {
         "name": "How to do things"
       }
 		}
 	]
 }